 - 1986: The Progressive Conservative government tries to abolish the long-form census, but this attempt fails.

-- 28 June 2010: The Harper government replaced the mandatory long-form with a voluntary National Household Survey.
-This move was condemned by many experts and professionals, in the public as well as the private sector.
+- 28 June 2010: The Harper government replaces the mandatory long-form census with a voluntary National Household Survey.
+Many experts and professionals in the public and private sectors condemned the change.

-- 21 July 2010: Dr. Munir Sheikh, the head of Statistics Canada resigns in protest, when his opposition to the abolishment of the long-form census is mischaracterised by the government.
+- 21 July 2010: Dr. Munir Sheikh, the head of Statistics Canada, resigns in protest.

 - 1 February 2012: Phil Cross, Statistics Canada chief economic analyst resigns, claiming that internal debate in Statistics Canada was being suppressed on the topic of the long-form census.

 - 8 May 2013: The first wave of NHS data is released.
 It focuses on Aboriginal Peoples and Immigration and Ethnocultural Diversity.

 - 26 June 2013: The second wave of NHS data is released.
 The reports on Education and the Labour Force.

 - 11 September 2013: After some delays, StatsCan releases the final round of NHS data, focusing on Income and Housing.
 StatsCan acknowledges the change in data collection methods means that comparisons cannot be made between low income data in the NHS and data from previous census-based estimates.